 Nebraska Harvest of the Month can supplement the FFVP.
 Harvest of the Month is a statewide farm to school program that features a different Nebraska fruit or vegetable each month.
 The program promotes sourcing of local produce and provides schools with resources to sample and serve these foods to students.
 Schools that participate have access to free posters, promotional materials, stickers, and recipes that assist with featuring the items in the cafeteria and classroom.

-www.education.ne.gov/ns/farm-to-school/harvest-of-the-month.
+Download or order free materials at: www.education.ne.gov/ns/farm-to-school/harvest-of-the-month.

 OPTIONAL: EVALUATING YOUR TASTE TEST